 - Recognized as a world leader in agricultural biotechnology and life sciences, with a research cluster that includes the Canadian Light Source synchrotron and Innovation Place research parks.

-- Second largest oil-producing province and third-largest natural gas-producing province, making the oil and gas industry one of the largest contributors to the provincial economy with over $1.6 billion in revenue in 2013-14.
+- Second largest oil-producing province and third-largest natural gas-producing province, making the oil and gas industry one of the largest contributors to the provincial economy with sales of $15.9 billion in 2014.

 - A world leader in carbon capture and storage, with expertise in enhanced oil recovery.